NREL/OpenStudio-analysis-spreadsheet/README.md

     * Pre-configured cluster from external source

-        If the cluster has been created using other provisioners (e.g. docker, chef, HPC ) and the IP address is known, then run the following command to submit the analysis.
+        If the cluster has been created using other provisioners (e.g. docker, Chef, HPC ) and the IP address is known, then run the following command to submit the analysis.

         ```